This post may include affiliate links. Thank you for your support.

 - How to slice a clove of garlic

-- How to chop garlic clove
+- How to chop garlic cloves

-- How to mince garlic
+- Best way to mince A garlic Clove

 - How to make garlic paste

-- Expert tips for cutting garlic
+- Chef expert tips for chopping garlic like a pro

 - FAQs: frequently asked questions

-- Recipes using garlic
+- using garlic in the kitchen

 - More culinary knife skill tutorials!